pevandenburie/IVP-Hackathon-Text2speech/readme.txt

+24-April-2017 Doron Tzur
+Enhanced wishlist functionality.
+GET will not iterate through the list and bring content info from ITK.

 23-April-2017 Doron Tzur
 Added basic wishlist following functionality - Adding, removing and Getting list of instances - when server is closed, the list is deleted
 * POST: http://localhost:8090/wishList/auto:Nice_Guys~Nice_GuysinstanceId~vod